ekrell/AI_Robots_multiAgent/documentation/qcoordPlanV2.md

 - Primary goal: keep TARGETS in camera field of view (FOV)
 - Minimize Communication: bandwidth considerations
 - Improve sensory awareness for TARGETS: promote stable imagery and attempt to look "ahead" of TARGETS
+- [Requires verification] When TARGETS are beyond maximum FOV, continually visit each subgroup
 - Address contention: keep TARGETS in view even when QCOORD asked to image other subjects.

 ### Assumptions: